Hatcharde History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Hatcharde is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the Old French personal names Achart and Aquart.
+Achard was a personal name in the Domesday Book of 1086.

 Early Origins of the Hatcharde family